From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 Windmill,-Orbetello

-Sitting in the lagoon is a small, rustic windmill which is the only one remaining from the original nine.
-They were built in the lagoon in order to use the power of the water to grind wheat which was then shipped back to the mainland in homemade boats.
+Sitting in the lagoon is a small, rustic windmill, which is the only one remaining from the original nine.
+They were built in the lagoon to use the power of the water to grind wheat, which was then shipped back to the mainland in homemade boats.

-We had a quick walk around the town, stopped for some lunch then headed back to the motorhome.
-As we approached our van we noticed a young lad sitting behind it by the wall having a cuppa.
+We had a quick walk around the town, stopped for some lunch, and then headed back to the motorhome.
+As we approached our van, we noticed a young lad sitting behind it by the wall, having a cup of tea.
 He surprised us by saying hello (we were not expecting him to be English).

-We had not noticed when we parked up that we had parked next to a British plated motorhome.
-We stood and chatted with him for ages then his wife joined us after putting their daughter down for a sleep.
+We hadn’t noticed when we parked that we had parked next to a British-registered motorhome.
+We stood and chatted with him for ages, then his wife joined us after putting their daughter to sleep.
 Steve and Libbie are travelling for 6 months with their 2-year-old daughter Phoebe.
 They sold up their home and are travelling around Europe before immigrating to Australia.
-They were also heading for Rome and catching the ferry over to Croatia so maybe we will bump into them again.
+They were also heading for Rome and catching the ferry over to Croatia, so maybe we will bump into them again.

-We didn’t think we would make it all the way to Rome that day as we were leaving it late so we picked out a camper-stop which was about an hour down the road but unfortunately it wasn’t what we were expecting and was just an open green on the edge of the village.
-Somehow it didn’t seem comfortable and we were the only motorhome there.
-We prefer to camp where there are others just to be on the safe side, safety in numbers and all that.
+We didn’t think we would make it to Rome that day, as we were leaving it late, so we picked out a camper stop which was about an hour down the road.
+However, unfortunately, it wasn’t what we were expecting and was just an open green on the edge of the village.
+Somehow, it didn’t seem comfortable, and we were the only motorhome there.
+We prefer to camp where there are others, just to be on the safe side, as it’s safer in numbers and all that.

-The next camper-stop which was another hour further down the road was a disaster.
-Our TomTom told as we only had 3 minutes to our destination then directed us onto the motorway.
-Once we were on it she said that we were at our destination.
-Oh dear… We had to pull over at the next services and get the books out again.
-We had been on the road for a few hours by this time so we made a cuppa and a phone call before getting the books out again.
-We decided to drive on to the campsite near Rome which was now only another hour down the road.
-It meant that we arrived a bit later than we normally like to get on a site especially when we still had to cook dinner but at least then we were at our next destination for visiting Rome.
+The next camper stop, which was another hour further down the road, was a disaster.
+Our TomTom told us that we only had 3 minutes to our destination, then directed us onto the motorway.
+Once we arrived, she said we had reached our destination.
+Oh dear… We had to pull over at the following services and get the books out again.
+We had been on the road for a few hours by this time, so we made a cup of tea and made a phone call before getting the books out again.
+We decided to drive on to the campsite near Rome, which was now only another hour down the road.
+It meant that we arrived a bit later than we usually like to get to a site, especially when we still had to cook dinner, but at least then we were at our next destination for visiting Rome.

-Camping Tiber, as the name suggests is set beside the River Tiber which was a lovely setting.
-We planned to go to Rome the next day but unfortunately, it was raining and we didn’t fancy walking around Rome in the rain.
-We have no time constraints either so we just relaxed in the van for the day reading, sleeping and I took advantage of the time to update my website.
+Camping Tiber, as the name suggests, is set beside the River Tiber, which was a lovely setting.
+We planned to go to Rome the next day, but unfortunately, it was raining and we didn’t fancy walking around Rome in the rain.
+We had no time constraints, so we relaxed in the van for the day, reading and sleeping.
+I also took advantage of the time to update my website.

-The weather seemed a bit better on the Monday morning, although it was a bit overcast, we were eager to get out and explore again.
-The campsite ran a shuttle bus to the station which was only 5 minutes down the road for 1 euro return.
-The train into Rome was really straightforward as it was at the end of the line.
-The journey only took 20 minutes so Camping Tiber was a really good find.
+The weather seemed a bit better on Monday morning, although it was overcast, we were eager to get out and explore again.
+The campsite offered a shuttle bus to the station, located just 5 minutes away, for a return fare of 1 euro.
+The train into Rome was straightforward as it was at the end of the line.
+The journey only took 20 minutes, so Camping Tiber was an excellent find.

 Rome

-We had no map, guidebook or plans when we came out of the station as we just decided to walk and see where it took us.
-Obviously, next time we come back with my mum we will be armed with a map and guide books and will probably do a Big Red Open Top bus tour the first day to get our bearings then hop on hop off the next couple of days to see the places of interest.
+We had no map, guidebook or plans when we came out of the station, as we just decided to walk and see where it took us.
+Next time we come back with my mum, we will be armed with a map and guidebooks and will probably take a Big Red Open-Top bus tour on the first day to get our bearings.
+Then, we will hop on and off over the next couple of days to see the places of interest.

 Twin Churches, Rome